U.S. Air Force Research Lab Summer Faculty Fellowship Program

 Tilly, Trevor - 937-713-5386

 Interstitial fluid (ISF) has great promise as a biofluid for minimally invasive wearable sensor deployment.
 Although other methods exist to access ISF from the skin, microneedles (MNs) have emerged as a leading option to enable human performance biomarker sensing in ISF.
 There are many materials and variations of MNs used in different applications, however, MNs that are designed for real-time sensing or to interface with sensor modalities for near real-time or post analysis of biomarkers are desired.
-This research aims to: 1) understand the optimal characteristics of MN/skin interface for sensing in ISF; 2) explore signal transduction methods (electrochemical, optical, and others, for enabling biomarker detection via the MNs or in ISF collected by MNs; 3) design and fabricate MN-sensor devices for human performance biomarkers for multi-hour/day use.
+Alternative methods for biofluid access other than MNs are also of interest.
+This research aims to: 1) understand the optimal characteristics of device/skin interface for sensing in ISF; 2) explore signal transduction methods (electrochemical, optical, and others for enabling rapid biomarker quantification; 3) design and fabricate sensor devices for human performance biomarkers for multi-hour/day use, and to 4) develop algorithms to predict human performance and stress and fatigue based on biochemical signals obtained directly from Airmen/Guardians.

 SF.15.21.B10051: Nanomaterials for Brain Function Activation